 Some argue Adam (man) is Eve’s (woman’s) superior.
 They say God gave Adam orders, and Adam gave those orders to Eve.

 Sure enough, God’s Girls soon tells the girls that God established a “chain of command” before the Fall, with Adam over Eve.

 3. Obey and Submit to … Me.

-The obedience chapter continues by emphasizing the importance of young girls obeying and submitting to “legitimate authority.”
+The obedience chapter continues by emphasizing that young girls must obey and submit to “legitimate authority.”

-Six make the book’s list of legitimate authorities: God, parents, husbands, laws of the land, and … teachers and spiritual leaders.
+Six make the book’s list of legitimate authority: God, parents, husbands, laws of the land, and … teachers and spiritual leaders.

 It is almost certainly a teacher or spiritual leader that is sitting with the teen girls going over the instructions in God’s Girls during a church class.

 So, those doing the instructing in a church setting are emphasizing the importance of the teen girls obeying them and submitting to them.

 4. Psychology 101.

 The girls are told “all must submit to God” and the alternative is “pay dire consequences.”
 Driving the threat home, God’s Girls puts the girls’ going to heaven on the line: “if you desire an eternal reward you must obey God.”